 As the cold snap sets in, I’ve been looking for warming breakfasts to cook on weekends with friends.
 French toast is a classic brunch staple, and baking it this way means you can make enough for several people without having to do it in batches.

 I used a sourdough tin loaf, which had a tighter crumb and more regular shape for this recipe but you can use any kind of bread you like.
 The addition of frozen cherries is optional, it’s also delicious just as a brown sugar and cinnamon version without the berries.

 Preheat your oven to 180℃.
 Melt your butter, and pour it into the base of a 24 x 15cm ovenproof baking dish.

 Whisk the milk, eggs, and salt together with a hand whisk.
 In a separate bowl, combine the spices and sugar.

 Sprinkle half the sugar and cinnamon over the bottom of the dish, followed by a layer of bread, and repeat for a second layer of each.

-Layer your slices of bread in the baking dish, dotting the cherries in between the layers, and scattering a few on top.
-Pour the liquid over the top, and leave it to soak for 10-20 minutes (if your bread is stale it may need a few minutes longer).
+Dot the cherries in between the layers, and scatter a few on top.
+Pour the liquid over the top, and leave it to soak for 20-30 minutes or so (if your bread is stale it may need longer).

 Remove from the oven and leave it to settle for 5 minutes before serving.

-Sprinkle extra muscovado sugar and a dollop of crème fraîche with each portion to serve, then grate a little orange zest on top for extra flavour.
+Sprinkle extra muscovado sugar and a dollop of crème fraîche or double cream with each portion to serve, along with fresh fruit.